Role of microRNAs in insect biology and host-pathogen interactions

 Small non-coding microRNAs (miRNAs; about 22 nucleotides), are increasingly recognized as important regulatory factors exerting strong control over many biological processes including development, cancer, immunity, longevity, and viral infections.
 In addition, miRNAs are likely to regulate host defence responses to pathogens.
-Tightly regulated proteins involved in these responses are presumably part of the pathogen detection network like pattern recognition molecules or direct defence proteins like anti-microbial peptides.
-We are focusing on determining the impact of pathogens on the hosts miRNA profile and investigate the role of differentially expressed miRNAs in host-pathogen interactions.
+Tightly regulated proteins involved in these responses are presumably part of the pathogen detection network such as pattern recognition molecules or direct defence proteins such as anti-microbial peptides.
+We are focusing on determining the impact of pathogens on the hosts miRNA profile and investigate the role of differentially expressed miRNAs in host-pathogen interactions and insect development.
 This may lead to designing novel strategies to control insect pests or limit transmission of arboviruses.

 1) Exploring the role of cellular miRNAs in Wolbachia-mosquito interaction